The integrality conjecture and the cohomology of preprojective stacks: Introduction

-is the ``$\mathcal{S}$-restricted Kac polynomial'', and the right hand side of (\ref{expintro}) is defined in terms of the plethystic exponential.
-Calculating the right hand side of (\ref{rKdef}) looks daunting, but the mere existence of isomorphism (\ref{cmirror}) can tell us something highly nontrivial about $\kac_{Q,\dd}^{\mathcal{S}}(q^{1/2})$ without knowing how to do this calculation.
-Namely, if the left hand side of (\ref{cmirror}) is pure, then the cohomological BPS invariants $\DT_{\tilde{Q},\tilde{W},\dd}^{\tilde{\mathcal{S}}}$ are also pure, and so $\kac_{\dd}^{\mathcal{S}}(q^{1/2})$ has positive coefficients (expressed as a polynomial in $-q^{1/2})$. \smallbreak In particular, for the case $\mathcal{S}=\mathbb{C}\overline{Q}\lmod$, the $\mathcal{S}$-restricted Kac polynomial is the same as Kac's original polynomial, counting isomorphism classes of absolutely indecomposable $Q$-representations over $\mathbb{F}_q$, and our purity theorem (Theorem \ref{purityThm}) provides a new proof of the Kac positivity conjecture, originally proved by Hausel, Letellier and Villegas in \cite{HLRV13}.
-By the same method we furthermore prove the positivity conjecture for all of the variants of the Kac polynomial considered in the work of Bozec, Schiffmann and Vasserot \cite{BSV17,SV17} in Section \ref{AppBC}. \smallbreak
+Calculating the right hand side of (\ref{rKdef}) looks daunting, but the mere existence of isomorphism (\ref{cmirror}) can tell us something highly nontrivial about $\kac_{Q,\dd}^{\mathcal{S}}(q^{1/2})$ without knowing how to do this calculation (or even knowing what the definition of $\DTS_{\Pi_Q,\dd}$ or $\DTS_{\tilde{Q},\tilde{W},\dd}$ is!).
+Namely, if the left hand side of (\ref{cmirror}) is pure, then the BPS cohomology $\DT_{\Pi_Q,\dd}^{\mathcal{S}}$ must also be pure, and so $\kac_{\dd}^{\mathcal{S}}(q^{1/2})$ has positive coefficients (expressed as a polynomial in $-q^{1/2})$. \smallbreak In particular, for the case $\mathcal{S}=\mathbb{C}\overline{Q}\lmod$, the $\mathcal{S}$-restricted Kac polynomial is the same as Kac's original polynomial, and our purity theorem (Theorem \ref{purityThm}) implies Kac's positivity conjecture, originally proved by Hausel, Letellier and Rodriguez-Villegas \cite{HLRV13}.

+A rich source of proper Serre subcategories of $\mathbb{C}\overline{Q}$ is provided by demanding nilpotence of certain paths in $\mathbb{C}\overline{Q}$.
+Via this construction Bozec, Schiffmann and Vasserot \cite{BSV17,SV17} define the subcategory of nilpotent, *-semi-nilpotent and *-strongly-semi-nilpotent $\mathbb{C}\overline{Q}$-representations; see \S \ref{PProof} for definitions.
+By the above method, in \S \ref{AppKac} we prove positivity of \textit{all} of the resulting polynomials: \begin{thmx}[Theorem \ref{mpos}, Remark \ref{kacfin}] Let $Q$ be an arbitrary finite quiver, and let $\dd\in\mathbb{N}^{Q_0}$ be a dimension vector.
+Setting $\Sp$ to be any out of the the full subcategory of nilpotent, *-semi-nilpotent, or *-strongly-semi-nilpotent $\mathbb{C}\overline{Q}$-representations, the $\Sp$-restricted Kac polynomial $\kac^{\Sp}_{Q,\dd}(q)$ has positive coefficients. \end{thmx}